Mid-Cycle 2022 CALGreen Building Code Update Re: Changes Coming in 2023 to State Energy Code and Green Building Standards

 Shute, Mihaly & Weinberger is pleased to announce that René Alejandro Ortega has joined the firm as a new Partner.
 “We are so pleased to have René join us here at Shute, Mihaly,” said Richard S. Taylor, Shute, Mihaly & Weinberger’s managing partner.
-“With his expertise in municipal law, housing, land use, and litigation, […]
+“With his expertise in municipal law, housing, land use, and litigation, Rene […]

 When local agencies sell or lease their surplus land to others, California’s Surplus Land Act (SLA) (Government Code sections 54220 to 24234) requires them to prioritize that land for affordable housing, open space, and school use.
-Agencies must let affordable housing developers, local park and recreation districts and departments, and school districts know that […]
+Agencies must let affordable housing developers, local park and recreation districts and departments, and school districts know that the […]

 SMW Partner Andrew Schwartz taught Land Use Law at UC Berkeley School of Law for the Spring Semester 2021-2022 and will repeat the class Spring Semester 2022-2023.
 Mr. Schwartz also teaches Land Use Law at Stanford Law School.